Alek Thomas Preview, Player Props: Diamondbacks vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.2 K/9, the seventh-best in the league.

-- The Astros' 4.00 team ERA ranks 10th across all MLB pitching staffs.
+- The Astros have the eighth-ranked team ERA across all MLB pitching staffs (3.97).

-- Astros pitchers combine to rank 22nd in baseball in home runs surrendered (201 total, 1.3 per game).
+- Astros pitchers combine to rank 22nd in baseball in home runs allowed (201 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.